robomechanics/MiniRHex/README.md

 1. Install OpenCM IDE from http://www.robotis.us/opencmide/
 2. Clone primary repository at https://github.com/robomechanics/MiniRHex.git

-### Leg Configuration
+### Leg Configuration - Set Servo ID's
 Several variables will have to be configured for each leg before we can upload code from the primary repository.
 First, we need to match the ID of each dynamixel servo to the diagram shown below.
 ID's can be changed using the OpenCM board and Robotis Example scripts.
 In the openCM IDE, go to File>Examples>Dynamixel Easy>b_setID.
 This script will let you set the ID number for a single servo attached through the openCM board.
 Change the NEW_ID variable to the ID number you are wanting to set, attach a single servo to the board and upload the code.
 Repeat this process for each servo.

+### Leg Configuration - Set Leg Zeros
 Next we need to set the servo zeros of each dynamixel.
 Due to slighly mechanical differences and leg mounting imperfections, each leg's zero position may not naturally point straight down.
 To fix, Clone support repository at https://github.com/nikolaif399/zero_finder.git and run zero_finder.ino on the OpenCM.
 Manually rotate each leg to be as close to straight down as possible.
 Open the serial monitor in the IDE and copy the zeros (printing) to the zeros array in leg_info.cpp.

 ![MiniRHex CAD](Images/RHex_Mini_IDS.JPG)